 Financing made available only to a specified subsidiary of the Company.
-(1)

-Financing made available only to a specified subsidiary of the Company.
 Represents the revolving maturity date.
 The outstanding balance will amortize after the maturity date based on the cash flows of the pledged assets.

 Interest rate cap agreements are in place to limit the exposure to increasing interest rates.
+(1) (2) (3) (4) (5)

 Represents the revolving maturity date.
 The outstanding balance will amortize after the revolving maturity date and any amounts remaining on September 10, 2017 will be due.
 The close dates associated with the issuance of \$250.0 million and \$100.0 million of the Senior Notes were on February 1, 2010 and March 3, 2011, respectively.